hiayushihere/Big-Data-Analytics-NaukriJobPostings/README.md

 * You can click on the Jupyter Notebook files (`.ipynb`) directly on GitHub to view a static rendering of the code, markdown, and **most of the final output visualizations**.
 * *Note: Interactive elements or visualizations generated with libraries requiring a live kernel may not render properly in the static GitHub preview.*
+## Collaboration & Contact

+I am open to discussions and feedback on this project or any other.
+Feel free to reach out with questions or potential improvements!

+**Email:** ayushi87u@gmail.com